Zepto wants to master its cold supply chain. Path to profit or frozen dreams?

 Zepto’s solid foundation in its private-label meat brand, Relish, offers a significant advantage given its established network.
 Launched in October 2023, Relish reached an annualized revenue rate of ₹150 crore within six months.
 The company expects the category to hit ₹1,000 crore ARR by March 2026, driven by its established cold chain network for meat, a product that requires similarly stringent temperature control.

 Palicha acknowledged the road ahead is challenging.
-“Building this (cold chain logistics) requires a tolerance for capex investment, but more importantly, deep deep deep execution and tech capability building," he wrote.
+“Building this (cold chain logistics) requires a tolerance for capex investment, but more importantly, deep deep deep execution and tech capability building," he wrote in his post.